EntilZha/PyFunctional/README.md

 In order to be merged, all pull requests must:

 - Pass all the unit tests
-- Pass all the pylint tests, or ignore warnings with explanation of why its correct to do so
+- Pass all the pylint tests, or ignore warnings with explanation of why it's correct to do so
 - Not significantly reduce coverage without a good reason ([coveralls.io](coveralls.io/github/EntilZha/PyFunctional))
 - Edit the `CHANGELOG.md` file in the `Next Release` heading with changes